s185736/RoboRally-Project/README.md

 ## Current Features:
-- FileLoader - Extension to load a json file.
+- Database - Server connected to a Database.
-- InterfaceAdapter - Converts to GSON.
+- Adapter - Converts to GSON.
 - 'Left or Right' is now working properly.
-- Antenna - Still in progress.
+- Antenna - Still in progress (boardtest: antennaboard_inprogress.json).
 - Others will move when landing (pushing) on another's space.
-- Wall - You won't be able to walk through walls.
+- Walls - You won't be able to walk through walls.
 - FieldAction:
-    - CheckPoints.
     - Conveyor Belt.
     - Gear.
     - Pit.
+- Up to 3 Game Boards are defined by the JSON files.
+- Interactive cards.
+- CheckPoints - Once you've been in 1st and then the 2rd checkpoint, you'll win.

 ##Currently Working On:
 - Saving a game / updating.